ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 When you define image variation keys for Fastly IO keep in mind that they should reflect variations in your original setup.
-The built-in image optimiser serves as backup to Fastly IO in case of misconfiguration, because of that it needs to be able to serve the same image variations.
+The built-in image optimizer serves as backup to Fastly IO in case of misconfiguration, because of that it needs to be able to serve the same image variations.

 Fastly IO image filters are not compatible with our built-in filters,